-I. Introduction
+I. INTRODUCTION

-The IEEE 802.11 standard for Wireless LAN (WLAN) [1] is one of the most used technologies to provide broadband connectivity to the Internet.
+T HE IEEE 802.11 standard for wireless local area networks (WLANs) [1] is one of the most used technologies for providing broadband connectivity to the Internet.
 Nowadays, it is common to transport multimedia flows with relative large bandwidth requirements over 802.11 WLANs (e.g., YouTube, VideoLAN).
-However, the original 802.11 standard is poorly suited for the efficient support of such flows, because of the following reasons: (i) the transmission rates firstly available imposed a severe bottleneck on the maximum achievable rate, regardless of the efficiency of the MAC protocol; (ii) only "best-effort" service was supported, thus preventing any traffic differentiation to prioritize multimedia; and (iii) multicast transmissions were very inefficient and unreliable [2].
+However, the original 802.11 standard is poorly suited for the efficient support of such flows because of the following reasons: 1) the transmission rates first available imposed a severe bottleneck on the maximum achievable rate, regardless